twitter/communitynotes/content/ranking-notes.md

 **November 10, 2022**

-- Launched scoring logic adjusting standards for "Helpful" notes based on attributes assigned in reviews labeling the note as "Not Helpful."
+- Launched scoring logic adjusting standards for "Helpful" notes based on tags assigned in reviews labeling the note as "Not Helpful."

 **July 13, 2022**